ricardovaltierra/rpg-game/README.md

 Video game on ES6 basis with Phaser framework and Webpack 3 (including Jest TDD)

+Project Objetive:

-The whole building rely on the main topics of the [GameDev Academy Phaser 3 Tutorial](https://gamedevacademy.org/how-to-create-a-turn-based-rpg-game-in-phaser-3-part-1/) with implementation of several functions explained on [Phaser 3 official doc](https://photonstorm.github.io/phaser3-docs/)
+The whole building rely on the main topics of the [GameDev Academy Phaser 3 Tutorial](https://gamedevacademy.org/how-to-create-a-turn-based-rpg-game-in-phaser-3-part-1/) with implementation of several functions explained on [Phaser 3 official doc](https://photonstorm.github.io/phaser3-docs/).
+There was required to implement and consult from outer sources too to build and adapt the Tutorial to game tematic.
+Some of the desired behavior for this project like a dynamic canvas sizing is expected to be on a further release.

-All of the reources used like the 'Begin' inital button design and canvas pictures are marked under its License at the bottom section.
+All of the resources used like the 'Begin' inital button design and canvas pictures are marked under its License at the bottom section.

 ## Preview